 - Beta value can easily interpret the finance for the investors.

 - Beta value not only helps the investors but also helps the company’s management check its stock prices, and measures can be taken to minimize the same.

 - Beta cannot be considered the best tool.

 - Beta has limited predictive value in ascertaining future share price movements vis-a-vis market movements.

 - Beta is based on past trends and data.

 - Investors should not rely on past data because the stock doesn’t depend on past data.

-- Falling back on the beta that was based on the price movement of the controlled price era will hence be unhelpful.
+- Falling back on the beta based on the price movement of the controlled price era will hence be unhelpful.

-Beta measures only one portion of the volatility of return caused by systematic risk.
-It doesn’t measure the entire element that causes the variability in the return in an asset i.e. total risk.
+Beta measures only one portion of the return volatility caused by systematic risk.
+It doesn’t measure the entire element that causes the variability in the return on an asset, i.e., total risk.
 In practice, this is determined with the help of regression analysis relating returns on security to market returns.
 Beta depends on the past trend and which is not feasible.